mauricio-cantu/brasil-api-mcp-server/README.md

 ## Tools

 This server provides tools to query every endpoint available from BrasilAPI.
 Under the hood, it uses this JS client to communicate with the API: https://github.com/WillianAgostini/brasilapi-js

+Check the [Tools page in Smithery](https://smithery.ai/server/@mauricio-cantu/brasil-api-mcp-server/tools) to inspect and test each one of them.

 ## Development